vercel/next.js/packages/create-next-app/templates/default/README.md

 ## Using CSS

 [`styled-jsx`](https://github.com/zeit/styled-jsx) is bundled with next to provide support for isolated scoped CSS.
-The aim is to support "shadow CSS" resembling of Web Components, which unfortunately [do not support server-rendering and are JS-only](https://github.com/w3c/webcomponents/issues/71).
+The aim is to support "shadow CSS" resembling of Web Components.

 ```jsx
 export default () => (